Farrier and Blacksmithing Classes

 Apprenticeships are no charge, but require a specific commitment to longterm investment in skills.

-Goals of the Farrier and Blacksmithing Series:
+Goals of the Farrier Series:

 Farrier Class Series are designed for horse people of various levels to learn more about care, management and function of hooves - essential knowledge for all owners and riders.“No Hoof, No Horse.”